 Click on Setup Gallery Display to change the color of the DNA image to yellow or white, which will improve the visualization of small objects (e.g., MN).

-Click the Next Segment button to create a segment of 1,500 randomly selected objects to make the cluster algorithm available.
-Click on Cluster.
+Click on Cluster to run the algorithm to group objects with similar morphology together.
 Once clustering is complete, the individual clusters with the number of objects per cluster are shown in a list under Unknown Populations.
 Select the individual clusters to view the objects within the cluster and assign these objects to their appropriate model classes.

 After a minimum of 25 objects have been assigned to each model class, the Predict algorithm becomes available.
 Click on Predict.